timescale/docs/timescaledb/tutorials/nyc-taxi-cab/dataset-iot.md

 # The dataset

-New York City is home to about 9 million people.
 This tutorial uses historical data from New York's yellow taxi network, provided by the New York City Taxi and Limousine Commission [[NYC TLC]](nyc-tlc).
-The NYC TLC tracks over 200,000 licensee vehicles completing about 1 million trips each day.
-Because nearly all of this data is time-series data, proper analysis requires a purpose-built time-series database, like TimescaleDB.

 <CreateHypertable />